Frequently Asked Questions About Trust Deed Investing and Private Mortgage Investing (AKA Notes)

-Private individuals, corporations, pension plans, 401Ks, custodianships, LLCs, retirement funds, IRAs, Roth IRAs, Self-Directed IRAs, Charitable Remainder Trusts (CRTs), Foundations, endowments, family trusts, family members, and SEP accounts.
-Some retirement amounts have limits so please check with your custodian or agent.
-The Bureau of Real Estate simply requires that no single trust deed can be more than 10% of your (or an entity's) net worth.
-We'll have to have the BRE's Investor Questionnaire on file as they look for this as part of every transaction.
+Private individuals, corporations, pension plans, 401Ks, custodianships, LLCs, retirement funds, IRAs, Roth IRAs, Self-Directed IRAs, Charitable Remainder Trusts (CRTs), foundations, endowments, family trusts, family members, and SEP accounts.
+Some retirement amounts have limits so please check with your custodian or account administrator.
+The Department of Real Estate in California simply requires that no single trust deed can be more than 10% of your (or an entity’s) net worth.
+We’ve carried that rule over to investments in Florida to make life easy.
+We’ll have to have the DRE’s Investor Questionnaire on file as they look for this as part of every transaction.
 You can see this HERE.

 Please note: If you are investing through an entity (Corporation, Limited Liability Company, or Partnership) in the State of Florida, it must be registered through the Florida Divisions of Corporations.
 On this linked site, you’ll see entities created outside of the state must be registered as a foreign entity and must follow fill out and follow the guidelines listed.
 All entities, regardless of whether it was created in Florida or out of state must have a Florida Registered agent which has a business address (no PO Boxes) and a physical location where service of process can take place.
 This registered agent signs off on the required state form.
 We highly advise you speaking with your tax representative about the benefits to registering a foreign entity verses creating a Florida entity for tax purposes.